RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

 **Step 3**
-  In your Terminal application start ssh session and use your your regular UCI credentials (UCINetID and password) to connect to the cluster login node.
+  In your Terminal application start ssh session and use your your regular UCI credentials (UCInetID and password) to connect to the cluster login node.

-  For example, a user with UCINetID *panteater* will use the ssh command specifying login name and a cluster name:
+  For example, a user with UCInetID *panteater* will use the ssh command specifying login name and a cluster name:

   .. code-block:: console

      $ ssh panteater@hpc3.rcic.uci.edu

-  When prompted for a password a user will  enter UCINetID password followed by :guilabel:`Return` key.
+  When prompted for a password a user will  enter UCInetID password followed by :guilabel:`Return` key.
   Note, password will not be visible when typed:

   .. code-block:: console